Back to Home Page

 The Hot Air Line struggled to stay afloat after its entanglement with James Hill, but Tracy Holland, its original driving force, ultimately resigned from the KRVR and his mayorship in frustration.
 Other investors continued its operation, extending the KRVR tracks further northward along the North Fork River as far as Lynch Creek, though far short of their charter's original intention to reach the Franklin Camp 50 miles north.
 An account of the arrangement between the City of Grand Forks and the KRVR dealing with the terms and conditions of the railways trackage through the city along 3rd Street, appeared in the March 23, 1906 copy of the Evening Sun, as a detailed word-by-word description of By-Law 36 (Link).
 A small new passenger station was also built downtown in 1907 to replace the original one.
 This new station burned in 1908, and was in turn rebuilt, enlarged and shared with the CPR in 1913 as the "Union Station".
 (More on the Union Station or Depot is to follow below).

-The CPR eventually took control of the KRVR in 1912 and morphed it into the Boundary's most celebrated railway, renaming it the Kettle Valley Railway or KVR.
-It continued operating it as a subsidiary between Midway and the Hope well into the 1980s.
+The CPR eventually took control of the KRVR in 1911 and morphed it into the Boundary's most celebrated railway, renaming it the Kettle Valley Railway or KVR.
+It continued operating it as a subsidiary between Midway and the Hope well beyond the 1980s.

 Bill Laux's "Steep and Crooked" manuscript ...